Affirmative Action vs. Affirmative Information: Empirical application

-Overall, this empirical example has demonstrated the potential advantages of affirmative information as a tool to broaden access to opportunity.
-Particularly in settings with selective admissions criteria, employing affirmative information rather than affirmative action can yield TPRs that are higher for \textit{both} groups.
-In addition, depending on the cost of the data acquisition, affirmative information may yield relatively higher payoffs to the lender.
+Overall, this empirical example has demonstrated the potential advantages of Affirmative Information as a tool to broaden access to opportunity.
+Particularly in settings with selective admissions criteria, employing Affirmative Information rather than Affirmative Action can yield TPRs that are higher for \textit{both} groups.
+In addition, depending on the cost of the data acquisition, Affirmative Information may benefit decision-makers as well.
 Targeted data enrichment can therefore create natural incentives to broaden access to opportunities.